python-discord/site/pydis_site/apps/content/resources/guides/python-guides/discordpy.md

 Discord Permissions are typically represented by a Permissions Integer which represents all the Permissions that have been allowed.

-You can find a reference to all the available Discord Permissions, their bitwise values and their descriptions here:
+You can find a reference to all the available Discord Permissions, their bitwise values and their descriptions here:<br>
 [https://discordapp.com/developers/docs/topics/permissions#permissions-bitwise-permission-flags](https://discordapp.com/developers/docs/topics/permissions#permissions-bitwise-permission-flags)

 If you want to create your own Permissions Integer, you can generate it in the `Bot` settings page of your Application, located at the bottom of the page.